DHECK17/amalytics/README.md

-# Amalytics: A tiny analytics built using Flask and HarperDB
+# Amalytics: A tiny analytics built using Flask and HarperDB ( and Named After me ! )